-Define user action and user session properties for custom apps
+Define user action and user session properties for custom applications

 Dynatrace captures a lot of information about the performance of your applications.
 You can enrich this information with valuable metadata and then convert the metadata into user action and user session properties.

 Action and session properties are metadata key-value pairs that you can filter across Dynatrace analysis views.
 These properties come in handy when you need to create powerful queries, segmentations, or aggregations on the captured metadata.
 You can use these properties on the User sessions and User sessions query pages.
 For a deeper understanding of how to leverage these properties, see Leverage user action and user session properties for custom applications.